craigc-2002/http-server/README.md

 ## Basic HTTP Server
 Very basic HTTP server for serving static files.
 Based on [this video](https://www.youtube.com/watch?v=2HrYIl6GpYg) by Nir Lichtman, and extended by Craig Cochrane.

 Files are served from a specified directory, which defaults to the directory the server is run from, but can be specified with command line options.
-The given path is prepended to the file requested in0 the GET request, so a / must be added at the end of a directory name.
+The given path is prepended to the file requested in the GET request, so a / must be added at the end of a directory name.

 Only GET requests are handled, any other request type will be replied to with 405, method not allowed.